-The week of October 20th, brings 14 new market events.
-Pay special attention to the U.S. Existing Home Sales on Tuesday, may have an effect on the USD/JPY.
+The week of November 17th, brings 14 new market events.
+Pay special attention to the U.S. Building Permits on Wednesday, may have an effect on the USD/JPY.

 24option, is a respected provider recommended by BOCrunch.

 Let’s review the events.
 All times are GMT.